tinymce/tinymce-docs/ui-components/menuitems.md

 > Note: The identifier used to create the menu item must be included in the [`menu`]({{site.baseurl}}/configure/editor-appearance/#menu) option in the {{site.productname}} configuration for it to be added to the menubar's menus.
 It will not be added to the menubar's menus if `menu` is not configured correctly.

+## Live Example

+This example shows you how to add some simple menu items to a new "custom" menu.

+{% include live-demo.html id="custom-menu-item" %}

 ## Types of menu items